My name is Gaige Clark. Hi 🙂

 Through much of my work there is a lean towards a strategy some have called patternism.
 What this means is I take research across various subfields of psychology and neuroscience and synthesize the information to make arguments that aim to help us rethink the nature of mental illness and disorder, which seem to be ubiquitously misunderstood in today’s world.
 Social psychology, neurobiology, evolutionary psychology, and pharmacology are intertwined to create theories and models of disorders such as schizophrenia, ADHD, bipolar disorder, and to understand the nature of consciousness, psychedelic intoxication, and what it means to be human.
 This blog places a special emphasis on combining social and neurochemical explanations of severe mental illness like schizophrenia.
 Another frequent topic is the nature and biology of perception as well as ethics, society and evolution.

-I am currently studying psychology at UC Merced, focusing on neuroscience, pharmacology, and neuropsychology, especially in relation to psychedelic therapy.
+I recently (2021) graduated with a bachelor’s degree in psychology at UC Merced.
+I’ve been focusing on neuroscience, pharmacology, and neuropsychology, especially in relation to psychedelic therapy.

 I started this blog which rose up in popularity over the course of 1-2 years, peaking currently with around 4,000 and up to 15,000 views on new articles.
 It has been featured in other popular blogs such as SlateStarCodex (currently offline) and QualiaComputing.
 The blog views have creeped into the 6 figures range over the last year.

 Why I Started This